Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 **Credits**

-* All content in the "About" and "Work" sections in this portfolio site were written by myself.
+* All content in the "About","Work", "Skills" and "Contact" sections in this portfolio site were written by myself.
 * Media: I used two photo's from [unsplash.com][4] ( a free stock image libary).

 - *Photo 1*: Photo of Marjolein made by Darinde Heerema